anguzz/leetcode/README.md

 # leetcode
 leetcode solutions in python
-not very optimized solved for completion
+not very optimized, solved for completion